What is a Business Model Canvas?

 Customer Segments

-This is where you identify, segment and describe your target customers.
+This is where you identify, segment and describe your target customers - the different groups of people or organisations a business aims to serve.

 Segmentation can be based on needs, attitudes, behaviours, demographics or other attributes.